akinnee/AkCoffeeSlideshow/README.md

 ###### Options

 `slides:` An array of slides (objects) to display.
-Pass in any sort of HTML you want.
-I'll be adding support for image urls shortly.
+* Inside each object, you can pass either an `html`, containing HTML to display inside the slide, or an `image` key, containing a URL to an image.
+* If you pass the `image` key, it is recommended you also pass `imageWidth` and `imageHeight`, but not required.

 `animate:` What type of transition should the slideshow use?
 Currently supported options:
 * `null` No animation
 * `"fade"` Fade between slides
+* `"slideHorizontal"` Horizontally slide between slides
+* `"slideVertical"` Vertically slide between slides

 ##### JavaScript